This April, for Testicular Cancer Awareness Month, I Reflect on How Public Awareness and Discussion Seems to Be Shifting… For The Better

 Hopefully, between Nathan, Chris, and the baseball players producing “Cup Check,” men will remember to self-check.

-Various worldwide events have raised awareness for testicular cancer
+Various worldwide events have raised awareness

 In New Zealand, the Testimatic took the stage at Big Boys Toys (an expo to show off the latest and greatest in different products and industries) on November 2018.
 While this sounds like a spin off from the Terminator series – think “Check with me if you want to live” – it’s actually a booth manned by a urologist.
 Once a participant enters the book and drops their pants, the urologist reaches a gloved hand through a hole and performs an exam on the man.
 Once it is complete, both parties step out and discuss the results.
 Testicular Cancer NZ, the organization behind this idea, plans to use the Testimatic at more events in the future and hopes to use this to spark discussion around the globe… hopefully around men’s own globes.